Ackee-Blockchain/trident/documentation/docs/trident-manifest/index.md

 !!! note "Dashboard"

     - Dashboard is HTML file created by Trident.
-    - It can be opened in any prefered web browser, to see the results of the fuzzing session.
+    - It can be opened in any preferred web browser, to see the results of the fuzzing session.

 !!! note "State monitoring"